 Sam Elliot has been acting in film and on television for more than 30 years.
 His first big break came when he was cast on Mission: Impossible as Dr. Robert during the 1970-1971 season.
 From there, he starred in films such as the cult favorites Frogs (1972) and Lifeguard (1976).
-Elliot is still active in films today; his latest film is The Alibi, to be released in 2005.
+Elliot is still active in films today.
 He is married to actress Katharine Ross.

 Chad Everett (1936-2012)

 Chad Everett made several films early in his career, such as Get Yourself a College Girl (1964) and the low-budget horror film Journey into Midnight (1968).
-He has had more success on television, starring in Medical Center.
+He had more success on television, starring in Medical Center.
+He passed away in July 2012 after a fight with lung cancer.
 The photo above is from Everett's 1963 TV series The Dakotas.

 James Franciscus (1934-1991)